 Safety, Security & Risk

-The substance polymerizes in contact with alkaline solutions.When heated, it emits toxic fumes.It reacts violently with strong oxidizing agents, strong acids and strong bases.There is a risk of explosion.
+Polymerization occurs when this substance comes into contact with alkaline solutions.Toxic fumes are produced upon heating.It reacts violently with strong oxidizing agents, strong acids and strong bases.There is a risk of explosion.